mastodon/blog/content/posts/2019-10-04_Mastodon-3.0/index.md

 ---
-title: "Mastodon 3.0 released"
+title: "Mastodon 3.0"
 subtitle: "A short overview of some of our newest features"
-description: "In this release: Moving accounts, trending hashtags, private servers and more!"
+description: "In this exciting new release: Moving accounts, trending hashtags, private servers and more!"
 date: 2019-10-11
 draft: false
 author: eleanor